AOMediaCodec/libavif/tests/data/README.md

 Source : created from a personal photo, convertd to HDR using Photoshop.

-HDR image using the P3 transfer curve.
+HDR image using the PQ transfer curve.
 Contains a gain map in [Adobe's format](https://helpx.adobe.com/camera-raw/using/gain-map.html) that is not recogniazed by libavif and ignored by the tests.